Megospc/Forcell/README.md

 <h1 align="center">🧲 Forcell 🧬</h1>
-Forcell is a particle life simulation with new features and GPU computing via OpenCL.
+Forcell is a particle life simulation with new features and Multi-threaded computing on CPU.

 Version: 1.3.0 (03.07.2024)